cshepp/RMQTest/readme.md

 This property should be an array of objects, where each object contains the following properties:

 - `name`: The display name of the connection
-- `hostname`: The hostname of the RabbitMQ server e.g., rabbitmq.example.command
+- `hostname`: The hostname of the RabbitMQ server e.g., rabbitmq.example.com
 - `user`: The user for authenticating with RabbitMQ e.g., guest
 - `password`: The password for the user specified above e.g., guest
 - `vhost`: The name of the vhost to connect to e.g., MyVhost